evert/evert.github.com/_posts/2017/2017-04-03-rest-embedding-hal-http2.md

 }
 ```

-We noticed that all clients _always_ requests the current users' information
+We noticed that all clients _always_ request the current users' information
 after logging in.
 It always follows up this initial `GET` to a `GET` to
 whatever the `current-user` relation points at.